- Genome Browser

 - About Us

 Like most web servers, running a Genome Browser installation at your institution, even for your own department, requires a Unix machine, disk space (6TB for hg19), and the resources to update the site and underlying OS regularly.
 You may want to consider these alternatives before embarking on a full UCSC Genome Browser installation directly on your server.
+For information about operating in the cloud, visit the Cloud Data and Software Resources help page.

 Embed the Genome Browser graphic in your web page